Learning communities (Greenhouses)

 Aylesbury Town

-Phil White, Vicar of St Mary’s Broughton and Resource Hub Leader for the NARNiA team, writes:
+Phil White, Vicar of St Mary’s Broughton and Resource Hub Leader for the NARNiA team, describes their first meeting.

 “We started with introductions, looked at the three questions - 'what’s it really like now?', 'where do we want to get to?', and ‘How are we going to get there - what’s the next step?'.

 "We also had brunch together which was a perfect opportunity to chat to people with similar ideas and from other churches.
 There was a lot of energy in the room and people really enjoyed the morning.
-We fitted the whole thing into three hours, which I think felt manageable to people and they were all keen to meet again in the autumn.
-We have decided to have our second gathering in October in order to gain momentum rather than wait six months.
+We fitted the whole thing into three hours, which I think felt manageable to people, and they were all keen to meet again in the autumn."

 Wycombe

-OnTwo women and a man laugh as they chat together 26 March 2022, seven teams from four churches gathered at the new Trinity Centre in Hazlemere to launch the Wycombe Greenhouse.
+InTwo women and a man laugh as they chat together 2022, seven teams from four churches gathered at the new Trinity Centre in Hazlemere to launch the Wycombe Greenhouse.
 An exciting variety of initiatives were amongst the teams, each one seeking to intentionally move their initiative towards a new worshipping community.
-The projects included:
+The projects include:

 North Milton Keynes

-A group stand looking down at large hoops on the floorOn Saturday 5 March 2022, we celebrated the launch of a Greenhouse in Milton Keynes.
+A group stand looking down at large hoops on the floorIn March 2022, we celebrated the launch of a Greenhouse in Milton Keynes, convened by lay pioneer Katharine Crowsley, curate the Revd Ayo Audu, and with the support of the New Congregations Enabler.

 "The mission initiatives were varied and exiting.
-Everyone seemed to engage really well and all posted plans by the end of the launch.
-By the time we left, Katharine had set up a group WhatsApp.
-The next gathering will be on Saturday 1 October!"
+Everyone seemed to engage really well and all posted plans by the end of the launch."

-If anyone would like to find out more about joining this Greenhouse or another one, please contact our New Congregations Enabler.
+If anyone would like to find out more about joining this Greenhouse or another one, please contact our New Congregations team.

 Bicester Deanery Greenhouse

-On 29 January the Bicester Deanery Greenhouse was launched, attended by some 28 members.
-Ian Biscoe, the Bicester Greenhouse convenor gave the following brief summary:
+The Bicester Deanery Greenhouse launched with 28 members.
+Ian Biscoe, the Bicester Greenhouse convenor, gave a brief summary of their initial conversations.

 Some attendees were focused and organised into teams while most were there exploring the way ahead and thinking about the opening questions;